Hannah-Savage/HARIRI-Task/README.md

-# HARIRI TASK

-## Go to [wiki](https://github.com/Hannah-Savage/HARIRI-Task/wiki) for installation and running Hariri task
+## Go to [wiki](https://github.com/Hannah-Savage/HARIRI-Task/wiki) for installation and running the Standard version of the Emotional Face Matching Task (EFMT).